oracle/terraform-provider-oci/website/docs/d/integration_integration_instance.html.markdown

 	* `is_integration_vcn_allowlisted` - The Integration service's VCN is allow-listed to allow integrations to call back into other integrations
 * `private_endpoint_outbound_connection` - Base representation for Outbound Connection (Reverse Connection).
 	* `is_all_outbound_traffic_private` - Indicates if all traffic should go through configured outbound connection
+	* `nsg_ids` - One or more Network security group Ids.
+This is an optional argument.
+	* `outbound_connection_type` - The type of Outbound Connection.
+	* `subnet_id` - Customer Private Network VCN Subnet OCID.
+This is a required argument.
+* `process_automation_log_group_id` - OCID of LogAnalytics LogGroup, enabled for given Process Automation attached to integration instance.
+* `security_attributes` - Security attributes for this resource.
+Each key is predefined and scoped to a namespace.
+For more information, see [Resource Tags](https://docs.cloud.oracle.com/iaas/Content/General/Concepts/resourcetags.htm).
+Example: `{"Oracle-ZPR": {"MaxEgressCount": {"value": "42", "mode": "enforce"}}}`
 	* `network_endpoint_type` - The type of network endpoint.
 * `shape` - Shape
 * `security_attributes` - Security attributes for this resource.
 Each key is predefined and scoped to a namespace.
 For more information, see [Resource Tags](https://docs.cloud.oracle.com/iaas/Content/General/Concepts/resourcetags.htm).
 Example: `{